Dr. Alan Jacobson, Psy.D. – Licensed Clinical Psychologist

 My qualifications

 During my education at the University of Hartford, I completed around 3,000 hours of supervised training before I graduated and around 2,000 the year afterward.
 Since becoming licensed, I have done 240 hours of continuing education, including most recently taking an 18-hour course designed to ensure that I could provide telehealth with the same quality and effectiveness as in-person treatment.
 I also recently became credentialed by the National Register of Health Service Psychologists, which is only available to psychologists with the highest education and training requirements.
+(I explain the differences between therapists vs. counselors and therapists vs. psychologists and more in a different post.)

 What does it all mean?